TadiT7/treble_experimentations_wiki/Nokia-5.3.md

 fastboot reboot
 ```

+3. After flashing you may see internal storage space only has 16GB.
+You'll need to perform regular factory reset so the storage space will display normally.

 To restore it back to stock firmware, you'll have to flash entire super partition under Bootloader mode (not Fastbootd):
 ```
 fastboot flash super super.img